Lubań: Middle Ages

-In 1346, the town passed to the Bohemian Crown.
-Under the rule of Bohemian king Charles IV of Luxembourg, Luban on 10 August 1346 established the Lusatian League, together with the towns of Budissin (Budyšin), Görlitz (Zhorjelc), Kamenz (Kamjenc), Löbau (Lubij) and Zittau (Žitawa).
+In 1346, the town passed to the Bohemian Crown and thus became part of the Holy Roman Empire.
+That same year, Luban, under the rule of Bohemian king Charles IV of Luxembourg, established the Lusatian League, together with the towns of Budissin (Budyšin), Görlitz (Zhorjelc), Kamenz (Kamjenc), Löbau (Lubij) and Zittau (Žitawa).
+As a result, Luban obtained significant autonomy.
 Twice however, in 1427 and 1431, the Hussites completely demolished the town; it was quickly rebuilt.
 In its history, the town has repeatedly suffered great fires, which often ruined the whole town.
 Many inhabitants died as a result of plagues.
 In 1437, Bohemian King Sigismund exempted the town from taxes for 15 years.

 In 1469, Luban became part of Hungary.
 In 1490, it became again part of the Kingdom of Bohemia, now ruled by the Jagiellonian dynasty, and after 1526 by the House of Habsburg.
 In 1498, Bohemian King Vladislaus II established an annual eight-day fair.
+The town revived, and bought several villages, especially under the Jagiellonian dynasty.
 In the 15th and 16th century, brewing prospered, with local beer being popular throughout Lusatia and Silesia, it was even served in the famous Piwnica Świdnicka in Breslau (Wrocław).

 Modern era

+In 1525, the Reformation was introduced in Lauban.
+In 1547, Lauban was subjected to the Upper Lusatian Pönfall, a punitive measure imposed by Ferdinand I in his capacity as King of Bohemia after political disobedience during the Schmalkaldic War, which resulted in the loss of self-governing privileges.
 In 1628, Bohemian military leader Albrecht von Wallenstein visited the town.
-With the 1635 Peace of Prague, the Habsburg Emperor Ferdinand II in his capacity as Bohemian king passed Lusatia with the town to the Electorate of Saxony.
+With the Peace of Prague (1635), the Habsburg Emperor Ferdinand II in his capacity as Bohemian king passed Lusatia with the town to the Electorate of Saxony.
 As a result of the Thirty Years' War, the local economy collapsed, and in 1659, 1670 and 1696 the town was hit by fires.

 Residents celebrated the election of Augustus II the Strong as king of Poland and the formation of the Polish-Saxon union in 1697.
-During August II's visit to the town just before his royal coronation, a parade of the town's self-defense troops was held.
+During Augustus II's visit to the town just before his royal coronation, a parade of the town's self-defense troops was held.
 With the union came prosperity.
 The town prospered due to linen and cloth production as well as trade in Polish oxen.
-During his rule, the Dom pod Okrętem ("House under the Ship") was built.
-August II visited the town once again in 1721.
-The 1733 royal election of his son August III of Poland was celebrated even more grandly, with five parades of municipal self-defense troops taking place.
+Augustus II visited the town once again in 1721.
+The 1733 royal election of his son Augustus III of Poland was celebrated even more grandly, with five parades of municipal self-defense troops taking place.
+During the Seven Years' War, the Prussian occupiers imposed heavy contributions on the town.